ahmedzbyr/taealam/terraform_examples/datastream_to_cloud_sql_mysql/README.md

 }
 ```

-NOTE: We need to make sure the `binary_log_enabled` is enabled for MySQL Instance
+NOTE: We need to make sure the `binary_log_enabled` is enabled for MySQL Instance, check `backup_configuration` in the above terraform.

 ![Enabled Binary Logs](https://ahmedzbyr.gitlab.io/images/datastream_enable_binlogs.png)